MertSenel/microservices-on-cloud-kubernetes-azure/README.md

 3- Practice Kubernetes Cluster Administration Operations, Upgrade Cluster Version, Scale-up, Scale-Out
 4- Setup Advanced Networking for Ingress.
 Currently project used unprotected HTTP protocol, having the traffic secured via SSL can be an improvement.
 5- Practice, more advanced load testing, stress testing and reliability testing (chaos monkey).
-6- Learn how to co-exists multiple team operations on a single AKS cluster using AKS Dev Spaces and Kubernetes namespaces in general.
+6- Learn how to co-host multiple team's operations on a single AKS cluster (developing different services) using AKS Dev Spaces and Kubernetes namespaces in general.

 ## Access to deployed tools & dashboards